 - Providing a certificate to students upon completion of the training workshop

-The RCT fund is open for applications on a rolling basis until funds are fully disbursed.
+Applications must be received by August 31, 2021.
 All training activities must be completed, and expenses incurred, before March 31, 2022.
 Applicants will be notified of the review outcome via email with an expected turnaround of three weeks.
 Given the current circumstances surrounding COVID-19 and travel restrictions, we encourage the training activities to be conducted virtually, which lend themselves to remote working conditions.